-taxes, specified by technology of substances beyond SO2 and CO2) times the SE output of technology Export taxes Represent export barriers Calculated as the tax rate times the export volume SO2tax Represents air pollution externality Calculated as the tax rate times emissions High implicit discount rates in energy efficiency capital Mirror the overvaluation of initial investments vs. runtime costs by customers Calculated as the additional discount rate times the input of capital at different levels Regional subsidy on learning technologies Internalizes the positive externality of the learning spillovers to other regions so as to arrive at a globally optimal solution Sum over the regional capitalized benefits of learning which corresponds to the shadow price of the equation that describes the capacity build-up of this technology.
+Resource extraction subsidies Status quo of extraction subsidies Calculated as the subsidy rate times fuel extraction Primary to secondary energy technology taxes, specified by technology Non-explicitly represented externalities of different technologies (water use, emissions of substances beyond SO 2 and CO 2 ) Calculated as the effective tax rate (tax minus subsidy) times the SE output of technology Export taxes Represent export barriers Calculated as the tax rate times the export volume SO2 tax Represents air pollution externality Calculated as the tax rate times emissions High implicit discount rates in energy efficiency capital Mirror the overvaluation of initial investments vs. runtime costs by customers Calculated as the additional discount rate times the input of capital at different levels Regional subsidy on learning technologies Internalizes the positive externality of the learning spillovers to other regions so as to arrive at a globally optimal solution Sum over the regional capitalized benefits of learning which corresponds to the shadow price of the equation that describes the capacity build-up of this technology.